galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 >    >
 >    > > ### {% icon solution %} Solution
 >    > >
 >    > > 1.
 Everything seems good for 3 of the files.
-The `GSM461177` have 10.3 millions of sequences and `GSM461180` 12.3 millions of sequences.
-But in `GSM461180_2` (reverse reads of GSM461180) the quality decreases quite a lot at the end of the sequences.
+The `GSM461177_untreat_paired` have 10.6 millions of pairs of sequences and `GSM461180_treat_paired` 12.3 millions of pairs of sequences.
+But in `GSM461180_treat_paired_reverse` (reverse reads of GSM461180) the quality decreases quite a lot at the end of the sequences.
 >    > >
->    > >    All files except `GSM461180_2` have a high proportion of duplicated reads (expected in RNA-Seq data).
+>    > >    All files except `GSM461180_treat_paired_reverse` have a high proportion of duplicated reads (expected in RNA-Seq data).
 >    > >
 >    > >    ![Sequence Counts](../../images/ref-based/fastqc_sequence_counts_plot.png "Sequence Counts")
 >    > >
 >    > >    The "Per base sequence quality" is globally good with a slight decrease at the end of the sequences.
-For `GSM461180_2`, the decrease is quite large.
+For `GSM461180_treat_paired_reverse`, the decrease is quite large.
 >    > >
 >    > >    ![Sequence Quality](../../images/ref-based/fastqc_per_base_sequence_quality_plot.png "Sequence Quality")
 >    > >
->    > >    The mean quality score over the reads is quite high, but the distribution is slightly different for `GSM461180_2`.
+>    > >    The mean quality score over the reads is quite high, but the distribution is slightly different for `GSM461180_treat_paired_reverse`.
 >    > >
 >    > >    ![Per Sequence Quality Scores](../../images/ref-based/fastqc_per_sequence_quality_scores_plot.png "Per Sequence Quality Scores")
 >    > >
->    > >    Reads do not really follow a normal distribution of GC content, except for `GSM461180_2`.
+>    > >    Reads do not really follow a normal distribution of GC content, except for `GSM461180_treat_paired_reverse`.
 >    > >
 >    > >    ![Per Sequence GC Content](../../images/ref-based/fastqc_per_sequence_gc_content_plot.png "Per Sequence GC Content")
 >    > >